joel-danjuma/paired-v2/README.md

-# Paired - Your AI-Powered Roommate Matching Platform
+clea# Paired - Your AI-Powered Roommate Matching Platform

 Paired is a modern web application designed to help you find the perfect roommate.
 Our intelligent platform uses AI to understand your preferences and match you with compatible individuals, making the search for a roommate seamless and efficient.